Slow Day in Carrot Town

 Ohakune is bog on carrots.

 It's also a springboard for ski trips up to the mountain, so many of the shops catered to ski-oriented tourists.
-We weren't prepared for a ski adventure, so we got some ice cream, visited a shop called Merino Outlet (great prices on factory-second wool clothing) where Jackie and Samantha got wool shirts (Jackie had neglected to pack any long-sleeve shirts), and stopped in at a local clothing store where Frankie got a new hat.
+We weren't prepared for a ski adventure, so we got some ice cream, visited the Merino Outlet (great prices on factory-second wool clothing; now closed) where Jackie and Samantha got wool shirts (Jackie had neglected to pack any long-sleeve shirts).

 This stream eats flying discs.